 Scarce Riley & Machin's Burslem Penny 1813

 Scarce Riley & Machin’s Burslem (Staffordshire) copper penny token dated 1813 and overstruck on a Staffordshire Potteries penny (W.1805).
 Obverse: Legend on five lines in centre and round periphery: “ONE POUND NOTE FOR 240 TOKENS 1813 PAYABLE BY I & R RILEY AND MACHIN & Co BURSLEM”.
 Reverse: Legend on three lines in centre and round periphery: “ONE PENNY TOKEN FOR PUBLIC ACCOMMODATION”.
 Centre-grained edge (\\\\\).
 Listed in Paul & Bente Withers' "British Copper Tokens 1811-1820" as "SCARCE".
 This token was a collaboration between two different companies.
 John and Richard Riley were china and earthenware manufacturers with a factory in Hill Street, Burslem.
 Machin & Baggaley are listed in 1809 as manufacturers of earthenware and china at Holehouse Works, Burslem.
-Reasonable collectable condition with faint evidence of the underlying coin and a small obverse flan flaw, see photograph.
+Good collectable condition with faint evidence of the underlying coin, see photograph.

 e-mail David at firstname.lastname@example.org to order.